CanyonTurtle/awsmc/README.md

 ## Publish your game

-Just publish your HTML file to your site and you've got a game!
+Your HTML file is now a game!
+You can host this file on your site, or even email the file to someone and they could just play it.

 [Acknowledgments here.](./acknowledgments.md)